kettroni/otm-harjoitustyo/Seven/Documentation/manual.md

 # Manual
-Download the files and follow instructions from [here](https://github.com/kettroni/otm-harjoitustyo/releases/tag/viikko6)
+First of all download the files and **follow instructions** from [here](https://github.com/kettroni/otm-harjoitustyo/releases/tag/loppupalautus)
 ## Configuration
 The program doesn't work without the _config.properties_ file in the same file as the executable .jar file, because it defines where to save the data.
 The file looks like this: